Avast Premium Security Review 2023: Is It Worth It?

 On Avast's website

-When searching for online protection, Avast Premium Security is a good investment.
-Third-party tester SE Labs gave it an AAA rating, which is the highest possible score.
-With competitive pricing and a 60-day free trial, we think Avast antivirus is worth checking out.
+If you're searching for antivirus software, Avast is a good investment.
+Third-party tester AV-TEST gave it perfect scores across its Windows, macOS, and Android platforms.
+With competitive pricing, a free version, and a 30-day free trial, we think Avast antivirus is worth checking out.

-The Premium Security package includes ransomware, website scanning for safer online shopping and banking, and phishing protection.
+The Avast Premium Security package includes security features like ransomware protection, website scanning for safer online shopping and banking, and an advanced firewall.
 These features, test results, and a low cost make Avast a good antivirus solution for many security needs.
-We’ll cover the features in-depth, as well as discuss what we liked and weren’t crazy about with Avast Premium Security.
+We’ll cover the features in-depth, as well as discuss what we liked and weren’t crazy about in our Avast antivirus review.

 Learn More